171.137. Arrest required for suspected battery constituting domestic violence; exceptions.

 (e) Any other factor that may help the peace officer decide which person was the primary physical aggressor.

-4. As used in this section, “dating relationship” means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement.
+(b) Cousins, except those cousins who are in a custodial or guardianship relationship with each other.6.
+As used in this section, “dating relationship” means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement.
 The term does not include a casual relationship or an ordinary association between persons in a business or social context.